Philipe-S/untisbot-discord/README.md

 After I am done soft coding my plan is to add other features such as other exporting possibilities and additional notification features (notifications for exams etc.).
 If I am still continuing the project I might also add support for other Platforms (not only Discord).

 ## Why Python?
 You may be asking yourself why I am using Python.
-There is a quite simple answer: Its the Language I have the most knowledge in and I like the language.
+There is a quite simple answer: It's the Language I have the most knowledge in and I like the language.
 I know there may be a better way to do this but therefor I would have to learn a whole new language (I want to stick to learning one for now).